 - Have your internship employer complete the Employer Data Sheet.

-- Submit both to Dr. Vincent Smith.
+- Submit both to Dr. Robert B. Blair.

-BCED 6910 Internship Program Course Requirments
+BCED 6910 Internship Program Course Requirements

 - BCED 6910 is a required course for graduation.
 Its coursework includes your internship employer's evaluations, journal entries, final presentation, and portfolio.